kartgoel/HydraDocumentation/docs/hydraRun.rst

 pollRunTime
 --------------

-This function polls the server the get the latest runtime information for the plots, undating the page accordingly.
+This function polls the server the get the latest runtime information for the plots, updating the page accordingly.

 It also calls a php file, which can be found here: :ref:`pollRunTimephp`